dheeraj755148/NearKode/README.md

 Backend runs on port 5000 and Frontend runs on port 3000

 Pages:
-*Login with validation, Registration with validation, Forgot password with OTP generation, Home page*
+*Login with validation, Registration with validation, Forgot password with OTP generation, OTP from database is deleted as Password gets updated, Home page*

 Passwords, OTPs are hashed and stored in database